virtual-republic/republic2/journal/statutes/obol-issuance.md

 ## § 1

-¹ One thousand Obols shall be issued and the Treasurer may transfer them to persons.
+¹ One thousand Obols shall be issued and Treasurer may transfer them to persons.